the-pudding/data/queues/README.md

 # The story behind [insert video title]
 Queues are guaranteed to form when the demand rate exceeds the supply capacity, or the number of customers who can be served per unit of time.
 However, even when average capacity exceeds the average demand rate, queues can still form when there’s sufficient variability in either arrival times or the time required for service.

+This video highlights a few different situations where queues might arise, all in the familiar context of an airport.

 # Scene \# 1: Pooled vs. Parallel (Ticket counter)
 ***
 <img src="figures/assumptions_box_sc1.png" width=250 height=300>

+In the first scene, we explore the concept of pooling, which allows us to use system capacity in  a more efficient way.

+To create this simulation, we generated random interarrival times and service times from the exponential distribution with λ = 1.2, and then calculated the resulting waiting times for the parallel and pooled scenarios.

+Over these 1000 reps, we varied the interarrival time (using a normal distribution centered at 45 seconds and with SD = , to represent periods of the day/week that are slightly more or less busy) and server utilization (using a uniform distribution, ranging between 60 and 85%).
+Varying arrival time and utilization has the effect of also varying the service time.

+We calculated how long it would take a newly-arriving customer to get through each line using the following formulas:

+Wait time for a single server:
+$$\left( \sum_{k=1}^n a_k b_k \right)^2 \leq \left( \sum_{k=1}^n a_k^2 \right) \left( \sum_{k=1}^n b_k^2 \right)$$

+Wait time for multiple servers:

+$$\left( \sum_{k=1}^n a_k b_k \right)^2 \leq \left( \sum_{k=1}^n a_k^2 \right) \left( \sum_{k=1}^n b_k^2 \right)$$

+and used that to calculate the reduction in waiting time that was achieved through pooling.

+If we were to increase the variability of interarrival times,  we would still get more than 65% of

+Pre-assigning customers to a server can lead to a situation where passengers in one queue are waiting despite some of the other servers being available.
+Pooling allows the system to eliminate such inefficient imbalances by flexibly redeploying capacity.

+In general, wait time depends on system capacity, server utilization, and variability in arrival or processing times.

+Wait times - and also, the difference in wait times between a parallel and pooled setup - are sensitive to server utilization level (i.e., how busy a server is), which is why planners often opt to have slack in server availability.
+The number of servers changes how high this sensitivity is.

 **Core Takeaway:** Pooled queues (where a single line leads to multiple agents) can be much faster than parallel queues (where each line leads to one agent) because they create economies of scale and allow for flexible reallocation of capacity in response to variability (e.g., if one customer takes an unusually long time to serve).
 Pooling can achieve lower wait times for a given capacity level or lower capacity utilization for a given service level.